 Again, tankless toilets feature a dual-flush mechanism, which has been proven to save even more water.
 This is especially true with the more expensive models, like the ones made by TOTO.

+The fact that these units do not require a tank means that they can be used in tight spaces.
 If your bathroom is small, this type of toilet can save you a considerable amount of space.
 This is particularly the case for the best wall mounted tankless toilet models.

-With a tankless unit, you will not have to worry about the floating balls, valves and inlet valve maintenance issues associated with a tank toilet.
+As compared to tank toilets, tankless models have fewer parts, hence are less likely to break down.
+With a tankless unit, you will not have to worry about the floating balls, valves, and inlet valve maintenance issues associated with a tank toilet.

 This makes tankless toilet models cheaper to maintain in the long run.

+Modern tankless toilets feature sleek and appealing designs to complement any bathroom decor.
 These toilets are renowned for their beauty and space-saving benefits.
-They will give your bathroom the modern appearance you desire.
+They will give your bathroom a nice, modern appearance.

 Tankless Toilet Cons